Skip to main content

 Voluntary Life Insurance

-Unum Insurance Company also offers Voluntary Life Insurance for employees over and above the non-contributory (free) Basic Life coverage already provided by the College.
-New employees may purchase Voluntary Life Insurance in increments of $10,000, up to 5 times annual salary (not to exceed $500,000).
-A maximum amount of $150,000 may be elected (not to exceed 5 times salary) without the need for medical insurability / underwriting, as a new hire.
+New employees may purchase Voluntary Life and Accidental Death (AD&D) insurance in increments of $10,000, up to a maximum amount of $500,000 (but not to exceed 5 times annual salary).
+A maximum amount of $150,000 may be elected (not to exceed 5 times salary) without the need for medical insurability/ underwriting, as a new hire.
 Evidence of insurability (medical questionnaire from Unum) would be required if electing any amount greater than $150,000.
 Premiums, which are determined by the amount of the insurance taken and the age of the employee (based on age-banded rates), are fully paid by the employee through payroll deduction.

-Qualified benefit eligible employees may purchase Accidental Death Insurance (AD&D) for themselves, and Dependent Life Insurance and AD&D Insurance for their spouse/partner and/or dependent children (to age 26).
+Qualified benefit eligible employees may purchase Accidental Death Insurance (AD&D) for themselves, and Dependent Life Insurance and AD&D Insurance for their spouse/ partner and/or dependent children (to age 26).
 Coverage amounts are listed below:

 AD&D:

-• Employee: Up to 100% of Voluntary coverage, in increments of $10,000, not to exceed $500,000.
+• Employee: Up to 100% of Voluntary Life coverage, in increments of $10,000, not to exceed $500,000.

-• Spouse/partner: Up to 100% of employee Voluntary coverage, in increments of $5,000, not to exceed $500,000.
-(Benefit is payable to employee.)
+• Spouse/Partner: Up to 100% of employee Voluntary Life coverage, in increments of $5,000, not to exceed $500,000.

 • Child: Up to 100% of employee Voluntary coverage, in increments of $2,000, not to exceed $10,000.
-(Benefit is payable to employee.)

 Dependent Life:

-• Spouse / Partner: Up to 100% of employee Voluntary coverage, in increments of $5,000, not to exceed $500,000.
-(Benefit is payable to the employee.)
+• Spouse/Partner: Up to 100% of employee Voluntary Life coverage, in increments of $5,000, not to exceed $500,000.
+(Note: Any request for new coverage, an increase to existing coverage greater than $5,000, or coverage greater than $25,000, requires Evidence of Insurability.)

 • Dependent Child: Up to 100% of the employee Voluntary coverage, in increments of $2,000, not to exceed $10,000.
-(Benefit is payable to the employee.)

 Long-Term Disability (LTD) Insurance